modoterra/swirl/README.md

 ### IDE

-SWIRL comes with recommendations for Visual Studio Code extensions as well as some useful settings that automate code formatting.
+Swirl comes with recommendations for Visual Studio Code extensions as well as some useful settings that automate code formatting.

 ### Linting

-SWIRL includes a Prettier configuration and multiple Prettier plugins for PHP, the Blade templating engine, JavaScript plugin sorting and even Tailwind CSS.
+Swirl includes a Prettier configuration and multiple Prettier plugins for PHP, the Blade templating engine, JavaScript plugin sorting and even Tailwind CSS.

 ## Changelog